 The terms are not mutually exclusive.
 You can shoot RAW and still end up with a JPEG, you will just have more control over how it looks instead of relying on the processing of your camera.

 JPEG – JPEG is a compressed format.
-When your camera is set to automatically save your photos as a JPEG, the camera is processing the image.
+When the camera is set to automatically save photos as a JPEG, the camera is processing the image.
 The maker of your camera and what model you use can greatly affect how the jpeg produces in the end.
 Some cameras may blow out the highlights in the photo, some may not capture enough light thus seeming dark.
 The fact remains the same – once an image is saved as a JPEG, much of the data that the camera is capable of creating and retaining is lost.
-Also, depending on the camera & settings you are using, some companies make their cameras process the images even more so you may notice the sky potentially being more blue than it was the day you shot it, or that rose is a blood red when you expected a more maroon color.
+Also, depending on the camera & settings you are using, some companies make their cameras process the images even more so you may notice the sky potentially being bluer than it was the day you shot it, or that rose is a blood-red when you expected a more maroon color.
 This is what happens when you don’t do the processing yourself and you let your camera handle it.

 RAW – This format is what is referred to as compression-less.
 With this format, the camera captures the image but does no processing to it.
 The camera hardware still affects how much detail you are able to capture, but the end result is an unprocessed file.
 When looking at a raw file, it may look extremely dark, or not be what you saw when you looked through the censor.
 Believe it or not, this is still a better option!
 You will need to process it yourself since the camera is no longer doing it, but it gives you so much more control over everything.
-You will need a photo editing program like Photoshop or Lightroom to open, edit, and export RAW files as various different formats (we will go over two in this article).
+You will need a photo editing program like Photoshop or Lightroom to open, edit, and export RAW files in various different formats (we will go over two in this article).
 RAW files are in some cases even admissible in court as RAW is an untouched, unedited file.

 Here is why it is always better to shoot RAW- though it is always more effort to do so;